apache/druid/docs/tutorials/index.md

   ~ under the License.
   -->

-This quickstart gets you started with Apache Druid using the [`micro`](../operations/single-server.md#micro-4-cpu-16gib-ram) configuration, and introduces you to Druid ingestion and query features.
+This quickstart gets you started with Apache Druid and introduces you to Druid ingestion and query features.
+For this tutorial, we recommend a machine with at least 6 GB of RAM.

 In this quickstart, you'll do the following:
 - install Druid